rjhaikal/tf-eks-private/README.md

-# Configuring Production-Ready EKS Clusters with Terraform and GitHub Actions
+# Configuring Production-Ready EKS Clusters with Terraform

 ## Overview
 This project covers: